rust-lang/rust/README.md

 }
 ```

-An exhaustive list of what `miri` does not support is not available, as this could be
+There is no way to list all the infinite things Miri cannot do, but the
-an unbounded set with FFI and more.
-However `miri` will explicitly tell you when it finds
+interpreter will explicitly tell you when it finds something unsupported:
-something unsupported with an error, containing a message such as:

 ```
-error: unsupported operation: can't call foreign function: mach_timebase_info
+error: unsupported operation: Miri does not support threading
     ...
     = help: this is likely not a bug in the program; it indicates that the program \
             performed an operation that the interpreter does not support